 We already mentioned painting in small sections as you go.
 Paint by slowly drawing the roller toward you, applying equal pressure as you go.
 For the next strip, make sure there’s a little overlap with the wet paint, which can help prevent marks from showing up.
 You don’t have to make your painting lines perfectly straight!
 That can actually end up looking weird.
 Just take your time as you go.

 Apply a Second Coat If Necessary

-Ceiling paint may look quite different as it dries, especially taking into account sunlight and ceiling lights.
+When painting a ceiling the paint may look quite different as it dries, especially taking into account sunlight and room lights.
 Wait for the paint to dry and check how it looks under multiple conditions.
 Apply a second coat if you need to.